VEER-S/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome!
 I am a Ph.D.
 Candidate of Laboratory of Vibration Control and Vehicle Control in [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
 I received the B.E. degree in Automation from USTC in 2018.
-My research interests include Robotics, System Reliability, Machine Learning and Neural Networks based on fractional calculus.
+My research interests include Robotics, System Reliability, Machine Learning and Neural Networks based on fractional calculus. :technologist: